SanatRathod/Website/content/authors/admin/_index.md

 ## About Me

-As a detail-oriented and results-driven Electrical Engineer and a Product Data Analyst with 2+ years of experience in an MNC in the IT sector, and research experience as a Project Intern for a year, in one of the most prominent research facility in India, Bhabha Atomic Research Centre, I have a proven track record of delivering successful outcomes by effectively managing inter-project dependencies and risks.
-With a strong background in Data Analysis and Engineering, I am skilled at monitoring and escalating issues requiring multiple teams' efforts to resolve, reducing resolution time.
+As a detail-oriented and results-driven Electrical Engineer and a Product Data Analyst with 2+ years of experience in an M